jamal7x7/learnest/.trae/rules/project_rules.md

     *   Shadcn UI heavily relies on CSS variables for theming.
 Define these in your global CSS file (e.g., `src/styles/globals.css`).
 7.  **Responsive Design:** Use Tailwind's responsive prefixes (`sm:`, `md:`, `lg:`) extensively.

+8. Always use ShadCN components where applicable.
+- Leverage the Context?
+MCP Tool as your primary discovery engine for UI primitives, tokens, and unknown packages.
+Cross-reference component usage across registries if needed.
+- If Contextz fails to resolve a component or token, escalate to secondary tools like Serper (for search) or Fetch MCP (for web scraping) •
+• For any custom component URLs or Github repos provided by the user, extract metadata and relevant code using Fetch MCP.
+Prioritize schema-aligned component extraction.
+- Maintain a living 'shaden-context.md* file:
+- Initialize it with every new project.
+- Log each ShadCN component added, including source registry, overrides, and last update date.
+- Use this log to detect redundancy and avoid re-installing already-available components.
+- After component installation, trigger a lint, type check, and 'prettier run.
+Alert the user if a component introduces breaking types or deviates from current tokens.
+Automatically update Tailwind config, theme tokens, and globals.css based on the registry:style rules of the source component.
+- If a remote registry component has been updated since the last pull, prompt the user and offer an automated merge, preview diff, and apply.
+- Respect custom design system rules declared in registry metadata.
+These may include token mappings, font requirements, or provider setup instructions.

 ---

 **VIII.
 General Best Practices**